 While not considered a flowering plant per se, most ornamental grasses send out feathery light colored plums in the fall that have enormous interest because of their texture.

 I have a row of Japanese variegated silver grass along one side of my yard and the show from them is magnificent.
-The fronds are at least 8 feet tall and cover my fence line beautifully.
+The fronds are at least 8 feet tall and cover my chain link fence line beautifully.

 If you love cut flowers, as far as floral arrangements go, nothing is as pleasing as these stems.
 I cut some last week and they have opened up to a feathery frond which doesn’t drop any little bits on the table (a real plus for me!)